 If we have these problems coordinating with others, will our service be approved by God?
 Philippians chapter 2 verse 2 says: “Fulfill you my joy, that you be like minded, having the same love, being of one accord, of one mind.”
 Amos chapter 3 verse 3 says: “Can two walk together, except they be agreed?”
 If we are of one heart and mind with our colleagues, we can receive God’s work and approval.
 However, if we are not in agreement, we cannot walk together, and it will be difficult for us to let God’s will be carried out in us.
 Therefore, this type of service isn’t approved by God.

 So, what principles should we Christians grasp to help us coordinate harmoniously with others?

 Firstly, we should obey the guidance of the Holy Spirit and the principles of truth and not be willful or be restrained by other people.

 It is normal to have different opinions from others concerning the problems arising in the church’s work, because the circumstances of our upbringing, the environment we live in and education we get are different.
 If we always demand that others listen to us, or use our status to put others down, then we are not acting in accordance with saintly propriety.
 If we want to serve God in a way that meets His intentions, we should seek the principles of truth rather than just listening to what people say.
 We shouldn’t follow the ways of others or our way, nor be constrained by position, power, knowledge, or reputation.
 We should seek God’s words and submit to the authority of His words.
-Just as the Lord Jesus said, “Have faith in God” (Mark 11:22).
+Just as the Lord Jesus said, “Have” (Mark 11:22).
 When our co-workers, colleagues, pastors or elders ask us to do some things that are not compatible with the Lord Jesus’ words, we should not obey them but should submit to the words of the Lord Jesus.
 If what they say conforms to the Lord’s words, then we should put ourselves aside and obey what comes from God.